arras-energy/gridlabd-old/docs/Subcommand/Python.md

-[[Python subcommand]] - subcommand to run Python in a GridLAB-D environment
+[[Subcommand/Python]] - subcommand to run Python in a GridLAB-D environment

 # Synopsis
 Shell: